graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/distributed_training.rst

 Distributed training can also be performed using `Horovod <https://github.com/horovod/horovod/>`_ which is included in the TensorFlow wheel provided by Graphcore.
+Please refer to the section on installing Horovod for TensorFlow in the `PopDist and PopRun User Guide <https://docs.graphcore.ai/projects/poprun-user-guide/html/configuration.html#tensorflow-1-and-tensorflow-2>`__ for more details.

 The class
 :class:`~tensorflow.python.ipu.horovod.ipu_horovod_strategy.IPUHorovodStrategy`